Maui is one of the most stunning places on Earth but it is also an expensive destination to visit.

 - Hana.
 As you go east, the Maui coastline becomes more rugged and the towns much smaller.
 Hana is one of the best towns to stay at on the East end of the island if you enjoy outdoor adventures and more solitude.
 Hana is at the center of the scenic Road to Hana Highway and a short drive from the Pīpīwai Trail.
-Although this town itself is not big, you can stay in an ocean view rental in Hana waking up to the sunrise and ocean breeze.
+Check out our post here that covers 10 Amazing Places To Stay In Hana For Your Maui Adventure!

 You May Also Like:

 The weather in Maui is mostly hot and humid.
 Bring clothing that is easy to layer like shorts, light tops, and plenty of beachwear.